STEVE INSKEEP, Host:

-CHANA JOFFE-WALT: The bailout sounds very serious and very substantial.
+CHANA JOFFE: The bailout sounds very serious and very substantial.

-Mr. SATYAJIT DAS (Financial risk consultant): The European financial stability fund.
+SATYAJIT DAS: The European Financial stability fund.
 This is a 750 billion euro, so it's pretty close to a trillion dollar facility.

 ALEX BLUMBERG: Satyajit Das is an author and financial risk consultant.
 And he says two things.
 One, that trillion dollars, it's not all for Ireland.
 Two, that trillion dollars doesn't actually exist.
 In fact, the stabilization fund currently has no money in it at all.

 JOFFE: The trillion dollars, it's more aspirational - a trillion dollars that could be there, if needed.

 BLUMBERG: If needed, the Stabilization Fund could borrow money and then lend that money to Ireland.
 And maybe in the future, other European countries that are having trouble borrowing, like Portugal and Spain.

 JOFFE: But that's confusing, because if people are scared of loaning money to Ireland, Portugal and Spain, why would they loan money to a fund, whose sole function is to loan money to Ireland, Portugal and Spain?

 BLUMBERG: Ah, because the fund is safer, it's backed by 14 different European countries who all guarantee your money back.

 JOFFE: Wait.
 But don't those European countries include Spain and Portugal?

 DAS: Portugal, who can't borrow is guaranteeing this.
 So you've got basically, people who are being lent to who can't pay you back, and the guarantors aren't solvent either.
 So exactly, what are you doing?